Azure/bicep-types-az/generated/storage/microsoft.storage/2018-11-01/types.md

 * **rscl**: string: The response header override for content language.
 * **rsct**: string: The response header override for content type.
 * **signedExpiry**: string: The time at which the shared access signature becomes invalid.
-* **signedIdentifier**: string: A unique value up to 64 characters in length that correlates to an access policy specified for the container, queue, or table.
+* **signedIdentifier**: string {maxLength: 64}: A unique value up to 64 characters in length that correlates to an access policy specified for the container, queue, or table.
 * **signedIp**: string: An IP address or a range of IP addresses from which to accept requests.
 * **signedPermission**: 'a' | 'c' | 'd' | 'l' | 'p' | 'r' | 'u' | 'w' | string: The signed permissions for the service SAS.
 Possible values include: Read (r), Write (w), Delete (d), List (l), Add (a), Create (c), Update (u) and Process (p).
 * **signedProtocol**: 'https' | 'https,http': The protocol permitted for a request made with the account SAS.